I had one of those phone calls from school recently that as a parent I have come to dread.

 Eventually, I composed myself enough to tell her that we separated in January 2012, live 500 miles away from him, and that he sees the girls maybe 9 days a year.
 And, apart from one night in 2015, they have never spent a night away from me with him.

 Mrs S agreed with me that it was very random for Ruby to write something like that and were just discussing what could have led Ruby to write that, when Ruby came into the room.

 And this is the kind of thing that happens all the time in my life…

 “Ruby”, I asked, “why did you write those things about Daddy drinking?”

 “Remember on Grandad’s funeral Daddy got so drunk he couldn’t speak?” she replied.

 “Yes” I said.
 Mentally wondering where this was going.

 “Well, I needed a drink when I was doing that writing and it made me think of Daddy being really drunk so that’s why I wrote it.”
-She said.
+She said, shrugging her shoulders.